-The Peterborough Petes are proud to introduce “Saves for CF”, a community initiative sponsored by John Newman Contracting of Peterborough and GM Financial that benefits the Cystic Fibrosis Foundation.
+The Peterborough Petes are proud to continue “Saves for CF”, a community initiative sponsored by GM Financial, that benefits Cystic Fibrosis Canada.

-John Newman Contracting and GM Financial will donate $1 for every save made by Petes goaltenders Andrew D’Agostini and Michael Giugovaz during the 2013-2014 season to the Cystic Fibrosis Foundation.
-Also, other local organizations have joined the cause and have made donations along with those made by John Newman Contracting and GM Financial.
-To date this season, D’Agostini and Giugovaz have combined for 856 saves, and the total amount raised to date is $1752 towards the fight against Cystic Fibrosis.
+GM Financial will donate $1 for every save made by Petes goaltenders during the 2015-16 season to the Cystic Fibrosis Foundation.
+Other local organizations have also joined the cause and have made donations along with those made by GM Financial.
+So far in the 2015/16 season, Petes goalies have made a combined 1650 saves, raising $1650 towards the fight against Cystic Fibrosis.

 Mucus and protein also build up in the digestive tract making it difficult to digest and absorb nutrients from food.
 Large quantities of digestive enzymes (average of 20 pills a day) must be consumed with every meal and snack.
 As improved therapies have helped to address the malnutrition issues, virtually all cystic fibrosis-related deaths are due to lung disease.